-Nitecore HC33 (2018) review
+Nitecore HC33 headlamp review

-The Nitecore HC33 (HC33) released in 2018.
+The Nitecore HC33 headlamp released in 2018.
 It uses Cree XHP35 HD LED, SMO reflector and 1 x 18650 Li-Ion battery.
 The powerful emitter in this headlamp provides up to 1800 lm output, 8750 cd intensity, and a beam distance of 187 m.

+The HC33 headlamp is designed to provide hands-free light.
+It lets the user to have both hands free for other tasks while having a focused light source.
 This light has 5 modes of lighting.
 The memory function is a nice feature, the light will remember the last used mode.
 It has a strobe function, which is one of the most effective self defense tools available.

-Nitecore HC33 (HC33) specifications
+Nitecore HC33 specifications

 Brand | Nitecore |